 How to serve

-In my family, we love to eat these nuggets with a side of ketchup, BBQ sauce, or Vegan Buffalo Sauce.
-They make an easy dinner main and go great with a side of vegan mashed potatoes!
+Air Fryer Tofu makes an easy dinner main and goes great with a side of vegan mashed potatoes!
 But you can also add them to salads, wraps, and more.
 In addition to serving warm, they are also great to eat cold!

 To make this air fryer tofu recipe Gluten-Free you just need to make sure you use a soy sauce or tamarind sauce that's gluten-free.

 Can I use an oven instead?